• Skip to primary navigation

 I also made Carrot Soup with Brown Butter, Pecans, and Yogurt; Honeydew Agua Fresca; Roasted Poblano and Pecan Guacamole; and Cucumber Sunomono.

 I made the only beverage recipe, Honeydew Agua Fresca, while my parents and in-laws were over for dinner.
-I don’t make drinks often (generally because it gets forgotten in menu planning), but this may be one of the biggest hits I have had.
-Everyone had a glass (or more), even Chad who doesn’t normally care for melons.
+This was a favorite with everyone and may be one of the biggest hits I have had.

-This was my first time making guacamole.
-It was so easy and delicious, plus the cost was less than I would spend on a container at the store.
-I loved the addition of roasted poblano and pecans.
+This was my first time ever making guacamole at home.
+It was so easy and I loved the addition of roasted poblano and pecans.
 The poblano added a little warmth without being too spicy.

-We were gone for a week on vacation and I came back to 13 cucumbers ready to be picked (and a couple slightly over-ready) in my garden.
+We were gone for a week on vacation and I came back to 13 cucumbers ready to be picked in my garden.
 I gave away a few to family and neighbors since there are plenty more growing, but left myself a couple to make Cucumber Sunomono.
 I enjoyed the addition of dashi (a light bonito seaweed seasoned broth) in this recipe.
-It was a perfect side dish for a hot summer day.

 Close up of Crisp Toasted Bagels with Fromage Blanc, Tomato, Sea Salt, and Basil topped with green and purple basil leaves.